 Emergencies do happen, so please make sure you give yourself and the people helping you some flexibility.
 If someone has a family, maybe their child got sick and have to take care of their child.

 This is something to think about when asking people to help you move.
-When you’re trying to figure out how to ask someone to help you move, you should know which friends have multiple responsibilities at home vs. other friends who have less responsibilities at home.
+When you try to figure out how to ask someone to help you move, you should know which friends have multiple responsibilities at home vs. other friends who have less responsibilities at home.

 That doesn’t mean people with more responsibilities at home won’t help you, but you’ll want to keep that in mind.